content-left-bg.png

 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than one CARA guideline (e.g. swimming in locations other than pools while power boating) must comply with the requirements of all CARA guidelines appropriate to the activity.

-Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (O&EEC) and consult with O&EEC centre staff for risk assessment requirements.
+Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (O&EEC), consult with O&EEC centre staff for risk assessment requirements.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.